Biloxi

 Underestimating Fallen Oak's difficulty

-The course rewards controlled ball flight and smart course management; groups expecting a soft resort experience sometimes struggle significantly.
+The course rewards controlled ball flight and smart course management; Groups expecting a soft resort experience sometimes struggle significantly.

 • !